 One of the greatest annoyances to MLB cord-cutters is the blackout restrictions.
 Cord-cutters can bypass these restrictions easily by using a Virtual Private Network or VPN.
 A VPN is a simple software program that allows you to encrypt your traffic and mask your IP address by connecting to a server in a different location.

 Not sure which VPN to use?
-Our top-rated VPN is ExpressVPN.
+Our top-rated VPN for streaming platforms is ExpressVPN.
 ExpressVPN is a fast, reliable, and inexpensive option to pair with your favorite streaming service.
 Plans begin as low as $8.32/month.
 You can try ExpressVPN free for 30-days.